-The BLM would select a candidate pool of horses that can be returned to the range, then researchers would randomly select horses for the study based on age (to include all age classes), sex (50:50 sex ratio), and treatment status (spayed or control).
+The BLM would select a candidate pool of horses that can be returned to the range, then randomly select horses for the on-range behavioral outcomes study based on age (to include all age classes), sex (50:50 sex ratio), and treatment status (spayed or control).
 No horses would be selected that have cryptorchidism, inguinal hernia, club feet, or any other congenital or heritable defects, as per BLM policy.
-All horses returned to the range for this study would receive an individual freeze mark on their neck with a unique BLM identifier using the International Alpha Angle System.
-In addition to the neck freeze mark, all animals would receive a freeze mark on their left hip with the last four numbers of their BLM identifier.
+All horses returned to the range would receive an individual freeze mark on their neck with a unique BLM identifier using the International Alpha Angle System.
+In addition to the neck freeze mark, all animals returned to the range would receive a microchip implanted in a ligament in their neck for improved individual identification purposes and would receive a freeze mark on their left hip with the last four numbers of their BLM identifier.
 This would aid in identification during the field observations portion of the study.